 The reporting scale for core content areas: English Language Arts, Mathematics, Science and Social Studies consists of 4 performance levels.
-Students in K/1 will not receive a traditional progress report.
+Students in K, 1st, 2nd, and 3rd will not receive a traditional progress report at the 4 1⁄2 week mark.

-- 4.0--Exceeding proficiency of the standard - 3.0--Meeting proficiency of the standard - 2.0--Developing proficiency of the standard - 1.0--Beginning to demonstrate understanding of the standard
+4.0--Exceeding proficiency of the standard

+3.0--Meeting proficiency of the standard

+2.0--Developing proficiency of the standard

+1.0--Beginning to demonstrate understanding of the standard

-Explanation of the grading system (2nd through 5th Grade)
+Not Formally Assessed

+4th and 5th Grades--Standards Based/Hybrid Report Card

+Students in 4th & 5th grade will receive both letter grades for academic subjects and performance levels (same as above) for standards assessed in all content areas.